Google Domains Domain Name Registration Agreement

 "URL Terms" means any the terms set forth in the URLs listed in this Agreement.

-"WHOIS" means the public display or dissemination of Registration Information by Google under ICANN requirements and Consensus Policies, including the REGISTRATION DATA DIRECTORY SERVICE (WHOIS) SPECIFICATION of the 2013 ICANN Registrar Accreditation Agreement.
+"WHOIS" means the public display or dissemination of Registration Information by Google under ICANN requirements and consensus policies.